Kotlin/kotlinx.coroutines/docs/topics/coroutines-cancellation.md

 In this example, `withContext(Dispatchers.IO)` cooperates with cancellation and prevents `updateUi()` from running if the `leaveScreen()` function cancels the coroutine before it returns the button names.

-While prompt cancellation prevents using values after they are no longer valid, it can also stop your code while an important value is still in use, which might lead to losing that value.
+While prompt cancellation prevents using values after they're no longer valid, it can also stop your code while an important value is still in use, which might lead to losing that value.
 This can happen when a coroutine receives a value, such as an `AutoCloseable` resource, but is canceled before it can reach the part of the code that closes it.
 To prevent this, keep cleanup logic in a place that's guaranteed to run even when the coroutine receiving the value is canceled.